 Obligatory Tip of my Cap

 Last week in “Thoughts of the Week”, we expected the Gators to win the National Championship in softball.
-While it hadn’t happened yet, this week we need to tip my cap.
+While it hasn’t happened yet, this week we need to tip my cap.
 While I already gave credit in my aforementioned opening, they deserve so much credit.
 Whether it was Lauren Haeger’s pitching or #HaegerBombs, Tim Walton’s great coaching, or just overall great teamwork day-in and day-out, this team had it all.

 Tim Walton is the best coach in softball and it is incredible to think that he is just in his 10th season at Florida.
 Florida should be an unstoppable force for a very, very, very long time.